SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 73 - Activity From Known Abused Application in Entra ID.md

-# *Activity From Known Abused Application*
+# *Activity From Known Abused Application in Entra ID*

 ## Query Information

-This query returns events from known abused application in Azure/Entra ID.
+This query returns events from known abused application in Entra ID.

 ##